 9. When a unit is pushed to a classroom, a new section is created at the end in that classroom linked to this unit.
 This section can be edited or deleted by the classroom's instructor, though deleting the section will not remove the lessons/assessments inside and they will just be moved to the previous section available.

 The pushed unit's section will have its description pre-filled with the Unit Overview of the 'Section 1: Desired Results' of the unit and Unit Overview will always be visible to the instructors.
-Although, on request, we can make other fields (such as, Learning Targets) visible to the instructors on a pushed unit.
-Note that the Unit Overview field will always be visible.
+Although, on request, we can make other fields (such as, Learning Targets etc) visible to the instructors on a pushed unit.
+Note that the Unit Overview field will always be visible, by default.

 10. The copied section will contain a copy of all the lessons and assessments which will be in draft mode, by default.
 The following will apply for the materials: